 These steps happen invisibly, but they define the quality and accuracy of the final answer.
 The next section will unpack these processes in detail.
 Later in the book, we’ll look at how one query can branch into multiple retrieval paths through query fan-out, creating a network of related results from a single starting point.

-When humans talk to humans, we skip steps.
-We leave out details, we change direction mid-sentence, we use pronouns instead of repeating ourselves.
-Large language models and Conversational Search platforms have to close those gaps on the fly, and that’s where subqueries, passage retrieval, and query rewriting come in.
+When humans talk to humans, we skip steps: We leave out details, we change direction mid-sentence, we use pronouns instead of repeating ourselves.
+Large language models and conversational search platforms have to close those gaps on the fly — and that’s where subqueries, passage retrieval, and query rewriting come in.

 “Compare Trek FX 3 vs. Specialized Sirrus for commuting, and tell me which is better for rainy climates.”